yanyangdev/eCommerce/README.md

 # Modern E-Commerce Frontend (SPA) 🛍️

 A responsive Single Page Application (SPA) built with **React**.
-This project represents the **"Head"** (Frontend) of a decoupled e-commerce architecture, designed to interact with RESTful APIs to display products and manage shopping cart state.
+This project represents the **"Head"** (Frontend) of a decoupled e-commerce architecture, frontend focused demo with RESTful APIs to display products and manage shopping cart state.

 👉 **Live Demo:** [Click here to view the app](https://ecommerce-m9os.onrender.com/)